cesumilo/Shell-Core/README.md

 # Shell-Core
 This project is a part of another project called "42sh".
 It was made during my first year at Epitech.
 The goal was to develop a shell on Linux.
-My group was composed of Caroline, Lucien, Quentin and Adrien.
+My group was composed of Caroline Perez, Lucien Perouze, Quentin Rochefort and Adrien Van Noort.

 ## What was our organisation ?
 We thought about a modular architecture.
 The interest was to code a "Core" in order to manage several modules.
 Each person will be able to code his own module.